mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

 #### Using Cypress Hooks

 Before writing the main body of the test in the `it` block, it can help to write some setup code for test isolation using {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests#Hooks" title="hooks">}}.
 In a `before()` hook, you can run tests in isolation using the custom command `cy.apiInitSetup()`.
 This command creates a new team, channel, and user which can only be used by the spec file itself.
-Make use of the `cy.apiInitSetup()` function as much as possible, as it is recommended to log in as a new user and visit the generate team and/or channel.
+Make use of the `cy.apiInitSetup()` function as much as possible, as it is recommended to log in as a new user and visit the generated team and/or channel.
 Avoid the use of `sysadmin` user or default `ad-1` team if possible.

 For `attachment_does_not_collapse_spec.ts` for example:
   ```javascript